 Trinity offers various types of thermal spray technologies to provide surface properties that suit customer needs.

-Plasma Transferred Arc (PTA) is a high energy, short-arc, inert –gas cladding process which produces a very high quality deposit offering an optimal protection with minimal dilution or deformation of the base material.
+Plasma Spray is a high energy, short-arc, inert –gas cladding process which produces a very high quality deposit offering an optimal protection with minimal dilution or deformation of the base material.
 It is a process that deposits very precise coatings of perfectly controlled alloys on mechanical parts that are subject to intense wear at high temperature.
-PTA technology is particularly effective in protection against corrosion, thermal shock and abrasion.
+Plasma Spray technology is particularly effective in protection against corrosion, thermal shock and abrasion.

 Twin Arc Spray is a wire spraying process used for rebuilding of shafts and also to provide special protective coatings on bearing bushes and pump casings.
 Various grades of material such as Babbitt (white metal), Stellite, Monel™, nickel-chrome and 316L stainless steel are utilized for coating.